A248/LibertyBans/docs/Quick-Plugin-Comparison.md

 BanManager's license prohibits commercial use.
 This makes it **illegal** to use BanManager for monetary profit.
 However, it is open-source; hence the "partial" ranking.

+LiteBans is obfuscated, meaning its plugin jar is intentionally scrambled to prevent anyone from inspecting its operations, debugging issues, or making any sort of modification.

 Disclaimer: This is not legal advice and the writer is not a lawyer.

-### Debuggable, Modifiable

-Whether the plugin can be debugged by users and modified by developers.
-* Debugging is a critical tool because it allows administrators to fix problems deep in the software stack.
-This remains true regardless of whether a plugin is at fault for the bug.
-* Modifying a plugin safeguards user and developer freedom.
-It provides an escape hatch if the original author is unwilling to implement a feature or a workaround.

-LiteBans is obfuscated, meaning its plugin jar is intentionally scrambled to prevent anyone from inspecting its operations or making any sort of modification.

 ### Thread-Safe Design